FAQ's - Frequently Asked Questions About Low Voltage Garden Lighting

 Who are Techmar?

-Techmar are a specialist Dutch company based in The Netherlands.
+Techmar are a Dutch company specialising in plug and play garden lighting products under the garden lights brand.
 See our full page at 'Who are Techmar'

-No, they are powered by 12v AC electricity.
-This comes through a transformer plugged into a normal (or waterproof) 3-pin electrical 230v socket?
+Our 12v lighting products are powered by 12v AC electricity.
+This comes through a transformer plugged into a normal (or waterproof) 3-pin electrical 230v socket.

 Why do you use LED bulbs?